Can You Make Your Own Freeze Dryer Door Pad or Pillow?

 How Do You Seal the Fabrics Together?

 Use bias tape on the outside to seal the door pad layers together.
-You can just sew it normally, but bias tape gives it a nice designer touch and does the job of binding the clothes together neatly.
+You can sew it normally, but bias tape gives it a nice designer touch and binds the clothes together neatly.

 Where Can I Buy Custom Door Pads?

 If you want chic-looking door pads without the effort of making one, people have been making custom door pads online.
-I recommend you check out Betty Stills Shop over at Etsy (my referral link).
+I recommend you check out Betty Stills’ Shop on Etsy.
 She sells several kinds of Freeze Dryer pads of varying sizes to match the various sizes of freeze dryers.

 In regard to Betty’s work, each Freeze Dryer pad is handmade.
 You get to choose what style of fabric you want in the shop and the size to ensure it will perfectly fit your freeze dryer.
 According to the seller, she can guarantee her pads will provide maximum insulation.